rishabhgarg25699/CodeBox-ONLINE_IDE/README.md

-# CodeBox ONLINE IDE ::clipboard
+# CodeBox ONLINE IDE :clipboard
 This online IDE is based on JavaScript/NodeJS which supports C++/JAVA/Python language using online compiler.
 It supports more than 10 Themes, predefined syntax of codes using Java-script and Real-time compilation using Ajax, Jquery, File Handling & Sub-process Library in Python.

 Tools/Technologies: JavaScript, NodeJS, HTML, CSS, Jquery , Javascript , Bootstrap , AJAX, Socket.